Tuesday 24th February 2026,

 Bedrooms benefit from floating shelves positioned above the headboard or along an accent wall.
 This spot works perfectly for displaying framed prints, mood boards, or personal collections that inspire your creative work.

-Mount shelves at varying heights to create visual rhythm.
+Mount shelves at varying heights to create a visual rhythm.
 Stagger three or four shelves in an asymmetrical pattern, then rotate the items you display to keep the space feeling fresh.

 Kitchen: Combine Function With Style